-Parse offers a new strategy for single cell RNA sequencing that can profile up to 100,000 cells or nuclei in parallel across up to 48 samples.
+Parse offers a new strategy for single cell RNA sequencing that can profile up to 20,000 cells (10,000 cells is recommended) in parallel across up to 12 samples.
 Our pioneering technology uses combinatorial cDNA barcoding within cells (or nuclei) themselves, and thus does not require complex cell partitioning instruments.
 Individual transcriptomes are uniquely labeled by passing fixed cells or nuclei through four rounds of barcoding.
-In each round, pooled cells or nuclei are randomly distributed into different wells, and transcripts are labeled with well-specific barcodes.
-Using next-generation sequencing, each transcriptome is assembled by combining reads containing the same four-barcode combination.
-Four rounds of barcoding can yield 3,538,944 possible barcode combinations (three rounds of barcoding in 48x96x96 wells followed by a fourth round with 8 PCR reactions), enough to uniquely label up to 100,000 cells while avoiding doublets.
+In each round, pooled

-In the first round of barcoding, fixed cell samples are distributed into 48 wells, and cDNA is generated with an in-cell reverse transcription (RT) reaction using well-specific barcoded primers.
+In the first round of barcoding, fixed cell samples are distributed into 12 wells, and cDNA is generated with an in-cell reverse transcription (RT) reaction using well-specific barcoded primers.